spacechase0/StardewValleyMods/DynamicGameAssets/README.md

 Note that the first ingredient must be being held for the recipe to activate.

 ### Melee Weapons
-Melee weapons live in `melee-weapons.json`.
+Melee weapons normally live in `melee-weapons.json`.

 Melee weapons can be localized in the following keys: `"melee-weapon.YourMeleeWeapon.name"` and `"melee-weapon.YourMeleeWeapon.description"`.